 Temperature, as a measure of heat exposure, is limited in many aspects.
 Firstly, it is a cross-sectional representation of ‘heat’ at a specific time-point, and so does not consider what we have been exposed to previously, and what we are going to be exposed to in the future.
 Secondly, it does not consider factors that modify the lived experience of heat, such as environmental factors like wind speed and humidity, or personal factors such as our body habitus, endogenous heat production and the clothes we wear.

-Multiple heat indices exist to quantify the exposure to cross-sectional temperature as it is experienced by individuals.
+Multiple heat indices exist to quantify the exposure to cross-sectional temperature as experienced by individuals.
 These include the Wet Globe Bulb Temperaturehttps([1]), Apparent Temperature[2], and Universal Thermal Climate Index[3], among others[4].
-These indices still only represent a cross-sectional snapshot of the temperature/heat exposure.
-One index was planned to be developed for use in dairy cattle, to quantify the total heat exposure for a given period([5]), to optimize milk production, however this does not seem to have widespread uptake.
-One similar approach in humans was developed specifically for exercise-related heat strain, [6]).
-This approach does not look only at heat exposure, but rather at heat strain and requires physiological inputs such as heart rate.
+These indices still only represent a cross-sectional temperature/heat exposure snapshot.
+One index was planned to be developed for use in dairy cattle to quantify the total heat exposure for a given period([5]), to optimise milk production, however, this does not seem to have widespread uptake.
+One similar approach in humans was developed specifically for exercise-related heat strain [6]).
+This approach does not look only at heat exposure but rather at heat strain and requires physiological inputs such as heart rate.
 It also lacks widespread utility and uptake.

 Aims:

-Develop a Universal Heat Exposure Unit to accurately quantify the degree of heat exposure over a given time period, with a modifying factor allowing for different sensitivities to heat exposure.
+Develop a Universal Heat Exposure Unit to accurately quantify the degree of heat exposure over a given period, with a modifying factor allowing for different sensitivities to heat exposure.

-Allow for broad utility in quantifying heat exposure for observational and interventional studies, as well as for use in a personalized early warning system.
+Allow for broad utility in quantifying heat exposure for observational and interventional studies, as well as for use in a personalised early warning system.

 Working Prototype